jatupan1989/boomjum1989/Net-request-filtering:-overview.md

     <img src="https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/httpsb-overview.png" />
 </p>

-Starting with [version 0.8.7.0](https://github.com/gorhill/httpswitchboard/wiki/Change-log#0870), the matrix filtering engine and the ABP filtering engine can be selectively turned on or off, independently.
+The matrix filtering engine and the ABP filtering engine can be selectively turned on or off, independently.
 Whether matrix filtering and/or ABP filtering is on or off is a per-scope setting.
 When both filtering engines are turned off, HTTPSB can still be useful by acting as a reporting tool, as it will still report in the matrix and request log all the net connections a web page does.

+Great care has been taken to write CPU- and memory-efficient filtering engine code.

 ## Matrix filtering